- Hotel and island accommodations listed in itinerary (booked double occupancy if possible)

 All trips have a minimum requirement of 4 adult guests; however, we will run a trip for two to three adults for a surcharge of $300/person.
 When you sign up for a trip, please be aware you will be charged this additional fee if fewer than four adults sign up.
 We will bill you two weeks prior to departure for this additional fee if it applies.

 The reason for the surcharge on our Adventure Island trips is the cost of our boat out to the island.
-At this writing (June of 2012) gas is $6/gallon in Belize; out of pocket expenses to run our boat from Belize City to the island and back comes to $2200 US.
+At this writing (June of 2013) gas is $6/gallon in Belize; out of pocket expenses to run our boat from Belize City to the island and back comes to $2200 US.
 Therefore, you can see that $600 total for two or $900 total for three is a very good deal for the guest, as we are subsidizing your ride.
 We do combine guests on different packages, in other words, if two Adventure Island guests are coming out on the boat and two Adventure Island guests are leaving on the boat this negates the surcharge for all four guests.
-Note: the current cost to charter your own boat out of Dangriga, Belize is $700 US, and you still then have to fly to Belize City for about $77/person, so paying the small trip surcharge is still the best deal for our guests.
+Note: the current cost to charter your own boat out of Dangriga, Belize is $700 US, and you still then have to fly to Belize City for about $80/person, so paying the small trip surcharge is still the best deal for our guests.

 Request complete information on this Belize adventure package!

 This trip is designed to dovetail with our other packages.
-To see how to combine this package with our other packages, visit our Sample Belize Itineraries of Different Length Trips page.
+To see how it works to combine this package with our other packages, visit our Sample Belize Itineraries of Different Length Trips page.
 If you want our most active vacation, try Option #15.

 ““The people I think really made the trip.

 Charlie is an absolute pro.
 Safety was his #1 priority.
 His patience seemed endless, especially when trying to teach me to windsurf!